brooswajne/medicspot-assignment/README.md

 Type-checking is done using TypeScript within JSDoc comments for speed of development, and can be run using the `npm run check` script.

+Unit tests can be run using `npm run test:unit`, and API tests can be run using `npm run test:api`.  \
+**Important**: you should make sure that you configure which database is being used by your application (using environment variables) to avoid the default database being used and therefore accidentally overwriting your existing locations data.

 ### Routing

 I'm a big fan of file-based routing, similar to what modern front-end frameworks